Edale to Horton-in-Ribblesdale

 The first time I walked the Pennine Way (over twenty years ago).
 Black Hill was black with peat.
 It was a really bleak place, and you needed a compass reading to get off the summit.
 Now it has all been grassed (to protect the peat) and there are flagstones all the way across.
 As with much of the Pennine Way now, it is far easier to follow the path.

 As I descended from Black Hill, I could see a burger van in the distance on the A635, right where the Pennine Way crossed the road.
 It’s amazing how energy levels increase with the thought of food and a coffee.
 I was planning to have two burgers, and was perhaps ten minutes away from the van, when I watched it close the hatch and drive off.
-Days like this are what make walkers – you just have to put a positive face on it and move on.
-(Actually, I swore, kicked something, and threw my rucksack on the ground.
-I opened my rucksack and ate two Mars bars and two Snickers bars over the next couple of miles).
+Days like this are what make or break hikers – you just have to put a positive face on it and move on.
+(Actually, I swore, kicked something, and threw my rucksack on the ground opened it up and ate two Mars bars and two Snickers bars over the next couple of miles).

 So, as I said, the pub on the A58 was extremely welcome.
 I left there at about 8pm still needing water for coffee and breakfast, so I couldn’t camp until I had found some to filter.
 I walked about another three-quarters of a mile and camped by the side of the reservoir near Warland.